Perl and XS: Example 3: Set::Bit

 To control the package that our objects are blessed into, we need to

-understand where the string "vectorPtr"
+understand where the string "vectorPtr" comes from.
+If we look

 in the OUTPUT section of the default typemap, we find this entry

-emits code that blesses the object into the package
+So xsubpp emits code that blesses the object into the package

-.
-As discussed last month, $ntype
+named by $ntype.
+As discussed last month, $ntype is the

 type of the C variable that is being converted.
 In this case, the C

-, and its type is vector *
+variable is RETVAL, and its type is vector *.

-is an example of a C type name that is not a valid
+vector * is an example of a C type name that is not a valid

 Perl package name.
-To accommodate this, xsubpp
+To accommodate this, xsubpp silently

-substitutes the string "Ptr"
+substitutes the string "Ptr" for the * before emitting

-as a package name.
+$ntype as a package name.
 This is a general mechanism; for

-example, the C type name vector * *
+example, the C type name vector * * would be converted to the

-Perl package name vectorPtrPtr
+Perl package name vectorPtrPtr.

 RETVAL

-is a C variable that xsubpp
+RETVAL is a C variable that xsubpp declares to hold the

 return value of our C subroutine; therefore, its type must match the

-return type of our C subroutine. xsubpp
+return type of our C subroutine. xsubpp declares RETVAL

 with the type that we specify for our XS routine in

-.
+Bit.xs.
 Thus, the XS code

 vector * new(nBits) int nBits